 Step 1: Identify Your Ideal Lead

-The idea behind identifying your ideal lead is to develop a picture of what your lead needs to look like before they can purchase.
+The idea behind identifying your ideal lead is to develop a picture of what needs to happen before visitors will be ready to make a purchase.
 They should be interested in your company, prepared to purchase, and fully capable of buying when they're ready.
 Remember, just like your ideal customer, your ideal lead can change from time to time.
-Consistently evaluate to ensure your image is still accurate.
+Consistently reevaluate to ensure that your expectations are still accurate.

 Step 2: Assign Scoring Points to Different Actions